TBrickey/Project_One/README.md

 More information about the original dataset can be found at: https://github.com/ageron/handson-ml2/tree/master/datasets/housing

-### Communication
-Team members will communicate biweekly through slack and will schedule additonal Zoom meetings as necessary.

 ### Model
 Using the data this project will train two models, RandomForestRegressor and XGBoostRegressor, to predict the value of a home based on the provided features as well as some newly created features.
 Each model will be tested for accuracy using these metrics:
 - RMSE(Root Mean Squared Error)